 Ithaka S+R is a not-for-profit service that helps the academic and cultural communities serve the public good and navigate economic, technological, and demographic change.
 I was placed into their Libraries, Scholarly Communications, and Museums (LSCM) team.

-During my summer internship, I developed a landscape review project on “research cores”—the centralized research facilities for shared use by STEM researchers, also known as “shared core facilities”—in American universities, focusing on the challenges their business models face.
+During my summer fellowship, I developed a landscape review project on “research cores”—the centralized research facilities for shared use by STEM researchers, also known as “shared core facilities”—in American universities, focusing on the challenges their business models face.
 This project is part of LSCM’s ongoing inquiries into the current state of the US academic research enterprise.
-My work will be published as an issue brief by Ithaka S+R.
+My work has been published as an issue brief by Ithaka S+R.

 The GradFUTURES Fellowship at Ithaka S+R will help me in my job search in the short term and my career development in the long run.
 Coming out of it, I’m more assertive about all the transferrable skills I have in project management, research, data analysis, and communications.
 I also honed my people skills through pitching ideas to colleagues and stakeholders, collaborating with them, and the constant exchange of honest and constructive feedback.

 Can you share some reflections on the mentorship component of the Fellowship?